KingParadox/KingParadox/README.md

 <h2>📫 How to reach me? </h2>

->If you are interested in any <strong>business</strong> relations with me, please use this e-mail: robertwesolybusiness@gmail.com
+>If you are interested in any <strong>business</strong> relations with me, please use this e-mail: robertwesoly@headfurygames.pl

 >If you are interested in <strong>non-business</strong>: headfurygames@gmail.com </p>